OpenFabrics/sunfish_docs/Sunfish Doc.md

 TBD: Recap of Sunfish Agents as Fabric/Technology Specific Agents and how they map to management capabilities, APIs, ...

 ## 5.1.
 Common Roles, Responsibilities and Requirements
-The general nature of Agent duties are explained in the overview of Agents.
-The following is a partial list of key responsibilities of the fabric Agent Service vs the Sunfish Core Service.
+The general nature of agent duties are explained in the overview of agents.
+The following is a partial list of key responsibilities of the fabric agent Service vs the Sunfish Core Service.
-* The Agent is responsible for locating the Sunfish CORE’s Event Service and issuing a form of New Fabric Event Notification to initiate Sunfish Core and Agent communications.
+* The agent is responsible for locating the Sunfish CORE’s Event Service and issuing a form of New Fabric Event Notification to initiate Sunfish Core and agent communications.
-* The Agent is responsible for declaring the Redfish IDs of all fabric physical components because the Agent presents these objects to the Sunfish CORE.
-The Namespace translation between the Sunfish CORE’s Redfish namespace and the Fabric Manager’s (potentially) proprietary namespace is managed by the Agent.
+* The agent is responsible for declaring the Redfish IDs of all fabric physical components because the agent presents these objects to the Sunfish CORE.
+The Namespace translation between the Sunfish CORE’s Redfish namespace and the Fabric Manager’s (potentially) proprietary namespace is managed by the agent.
 * Logical objects created by allocating or binding resources of the physical components are given their Redfish IDs by the Service that defines them.
 For example, when Clients of the Sunfish Core Service choose to POST a Memory Chunk, the Client decides what Redfish ID to use in the POST request.
-If the FM had pre-configured Memory Chunks bound to specific hosts on the fabric, the Agent will assign their Redfish IDs before it makes them known to the Sunfish Core Service.
+If the FM had pre-configured Memory Chunks bound to specific hosts on the fabric, the agent will assign their Redfish IDs before it makes them known to the Sunfish Core Service.
-* The Agent is responsible to aggregate multiple FM inventories into one fabric namespace since Gen-z fabrics have a flat fabric address space that must be disambiguated before the fabric can carry general data traffic.
-Doing this aggregation makes the Agent responsible for creating a unique Redfish ID for each unique fabric component in the aggregated fabric.
+* The agent is responsible to aggregate multiple FM inventories into one fabric namespace since Gen-z fabrics have a flat fabric address space that must be disambiguated before the fabric can carry general data traffic.
+Doing this aggregation makes the agent responsible for creating a unique Redfish ID for each unique fabric component in the aggregated fabric.
-* The Agent shall provide an HTTP Redfish API to the Sunfish CORE
+* The agent shall provide an HTTP Redfish API to the Sunfish CORE
-* The Agent shall track the status of the Sunfish Core representation of the fabric in its Agent – specific internal fabric database for all the fabric objects that it has presented to the Sunfish Core Service, and for all the logical fabric objects sent to it by the Sunfish Core Service.
+* The agent shall track the status of the Sunfish Core representation of the fabric in its agent – specific internal fabric database for all the fabric objects that it has presented to the Sunfish Core Service, and for all the logical fabric objects sent to it by the Sunfish Core Service.
-	- The Sunfish Core can use GETs to the Agent’s API Service to get caught up if the Sunfish Core drops
+	- The Sunfish Core can use GETs to the agent’s API Service to get caught up if the Sunfish Core drops
-	- The Agent cannot use GETs to the Sunfish Core Service to discover what was made visible to the Sunfish Core should the Agent drop.
-The Agent must alert the Sunfish Core that they are potentially out of sync.
+	- The agent cannot use GETs to the Sunfish Core Service to discover what was made visible to the Sunfish Core should the agent drop.
+The agent must alert the Sunfish Core that they are potentially out of sync.
-* The Agent shall issue an Agent Restart Event to the Sunfish Core Service if the Agent drops and recovers.
+* The agent shall issue an agent Restart Event to the Sunfish Core Service if the agent drops and recovers.
 (Actual name of event TBD)
-	- Sunfish Core and Agent actions in response to an Agent Restart are TBD.
+	- Sunfish Core and agent actions in response to an agent Restart are TBD.
-* The Agent parses Redfish requests from the Sunfish Core and
+* The agent parses Redfish requests from the Sunfish Core and
-	- Evaluates the impact on the Agent’s model of the fabric
+	- Evaluates the impact on the agent’s model of the fabric
 	- Evaluates the impact on the FM’s state of the fabric, and creates an appropriate FM specific request to cause the FM to update the state of the fabric accordingly
 	- Returns success or failure of the Sunfish Core request along with an appropriate Redfish object that results from a successful request
-* The Agent parses any Agent specific HTTP Requests.
-These are requests made through the Agent’s client interface that target Agent internal configuration and are not meant to directly manipulate Redfish objects.
-Think of these as Agent administration requests.
+* The agent parses any agent specific HTTP Requests.
+These are requests made through the agent’s client interface that target agent internal configuration and are not meant to directly manipulate Redfish objects.
+Think of these as agent administration requests.
-	- Examples:   Restart the Agent, sync with a Redundant Agent
+	- Examples:   Restart the agent, sync with a Redundant agent
-* The Agent registers for events from the FM to receive notice of dynamic changes in fabric hardware and FM or Host software.
+* The agent registers for events from the FM to receive notice of dynamic changes in fabric hardware and FM or Host software.

 ### 5.1.1.
 CXL Overview